Break Free (song): Live performances

 Grande first performed at the "IHeartRadio Theater at the L.A Honda Stage" on August 22, 2014.
 She performs the song for the second time at the 31st annual MTV Video Music Awards on August 24, 2014.
 She then went on to perform it on several television shows, including America's Got Talent on August 27, on Today on August 29, and on The X Factor Australia on September 8.
 She also performed it at the iHeartRadio Music Festival on September 19.
 She performed a half acoustic, half upbeat version of "Break Free" on Saturday Night Live on September 27, 2014.
 Grande once again performed "Break Free" at the 2014 MTV Europe Music Awards on November 9, 2014, opening up the show along with her other single "Problem".
 Grande performed the song at the American Music Awards on November 23, 2014.
 "Break Free" was part of Grande's set list for the Honeymoon Tour, the Dangerous Woman Tour and One Love Manchester, a benefit concert held on June 4, 2017, for the victims of the Manchester Arena bombing.

 The song was also performed at Grande's Sweetener World Tour on all dates from March 18 to November 22, 2019, before it was removed.

+Uses in other media

+The song was featured in various video games, like Just Dance 2015 and Samba de Amigo: Party Central.
+The song was also used in The Voice media franchise, including a video game based on the show and the episode, "The Blind Auditions, Part 5".

+Other appearances include the series premiere of The Good Place "Everything Is Fine" and The Detour episode "The Tournament".
+It was also featured in the season six of Glee, "Child Star", performed by Lea Michele, Josie Totah, Dot-Marie Jones, Jane Lynch, Matthew Morrison, and Chord Overstreet as their characters Rachel Berry, Myron Muskovitz, Sheldon Beiste, Sue Sylvester, Will Schuester, and Sam Evans.
+A small portion of the lyrics is changed for an unknown reason.

+Dakota Lotus, Olivia Sanabia and Ruby Rose Turner performs "Break Free" in the Coop & Cami Ask the World episode, "Would You Wrather Turn 13?" as their respective roles, Coop, Charlotte and Cami, after Ariana Grande fails to show up at Cami's birthday party.
+The episode aired during the COVID-19 pandemic.
+Reese Witherspoon and Nick Kroll performed "Break Free" in the 2021 film, Sing 2 as their respective roles, Rosita and Gunter.

+The song was also featured in the 2019 Max Martin jukebox musical & Juliet.
+The song appears in Act 1, where it is performed by Angelique and Lance.
+The contestants who reached the final of Dream Academy performed the song in the penultimate episode.